 Grange members have long been recognized as good stewards of natural resources.
 We believe locally led conservation efforts are more effective and garner the most ownership by citizens and agencies.
-We believe that environmental protection and enhancement is possible without threatening prosperity or constitutional rights.
-We believe responsible stewardship of natural resources required a balance between use and preservation.
+We believe that environmental protection and enhancement is without threatening possible prosperity or constitutional rights. believe We responsible stewardship of natural resources requires a balance between use and preservation.